SterlingYM/astroPIPS/README.md

 ---------------------
 ## object ```photdata```

-PhotData object (```getPeriod2.photdata```) is the main component of this pipeline and contains photometry data.
+PhotData object (```PIPS.photdata```) is the main component of this pipeline and contains photometry data.
 This PhotData is consisted of the data itself (time, magnitude/flux, and mag/flux error), parameters for various operations, and method functions to analyze the data.
 Having correctly set parameters is essential to obtain reliable results from this pipeline, and understanding the correct usage of method functions will allow an easier and faster analysis.

 ### photdata: data
 |name |description |unit |default|